sambao21/uriz/README.md

 ## Setup Your URL Shortener Domain

 The first step is obtaining a domain for your URL shortener from your favorite domain registrar (e.g. [Namecheap](http://namecheap.com/)).
-I picked uriz.in, so you can simply fork this project and replace all occurrences of uriz.in with whatever your domain is.
+I picked gethack.in, so you can simply fork this project and replace all occurrences of gethack.in with whatever your domain is.

 After you've registered your domain, we'll switch its DNS over to Amazon [Route53](http://aws.amazon.com/route53/) to make it easier to take advantage of other Amazon services.